vayvi/Final-Code-Time-Series/README.md

 We present in this repository an ablation study of the DTC model.
 Our main additions to the code are :

 * Added the heatmap network.
+(Class HeatMapNet in `models.py`)
 * Added Soft-DTW Similarity.
 * Changed the execution script to support more evaluation metrics (ROC-AUC, ARI, AMI).
-* Added the different analysis notebooks (Exploratory Data Analysis and Ablation study).
+* Added the different analysis notebooks (Exploratory Data Analysis and Ablation study notebooks, Class ClusterNetSmooth in `models.py`).
 * Added the SPX-dataset (not included in the final report).

 # Credits